chenzhongjie/docker-gollum/README.md

 # docker-gollum
-A Dockerfile to install gollum that supports Chinese
+A docker of gollum that supports Chinese

 # start